Brummagem: Lost City Found. Parkside Gallery, BCU (Birmingham City University). 2017.

 Constructed from six identical pieces each made up from four layers, the 276 black and grey interweaving columns are reflected in the canal below.
 The six red central columns, each with gold leaf, link the concrete to the water and when each piece is placed next to each other the final work takes on the appearance of the molecular structure of DNA.
 Displayed under glass effect perspex to give the experience of viewing through a microscope slide.

-Colorplan paper, 135gsm in colours Pale Grey, Smoke, Ebony and Emerald.
+Colorplan Paper, 135gsm: Pale Grey, Smoke, Ebony and Emerald.

 Red paper, source unknown.